 Mastering Real-Time Debugging with DebugView

 DebugView is your most powerful troubleshooting tool.
 By enabling it, you can watch the stream of events coming directly from your browser.
 Click a button or submit a form and see if the configured event appears immediately.
-You can filter the timeline to focus on your conversion events, inspect their parameters, and confirm that your rules are triggering as expected.
+You can filter the timeline to focus on your key events, inspect their parameters, and confirm that your rules are triggering as expected.
 This real-time feedback loop eliminates guesswork and validates your setup on the spot.

 When your reports show a 0% conversion rate, it’s easy to blame the campaign.
 More often than not, a broken tracking setup is the real culprit.
 Regularly using DebugView ensures your data accurately reflects user behavior, not technical glitches.